 Moreover, on top of the stats the bow has and the utility it provides, the bow also has a level 1 jewel slot, which players can get creative and insert a fire jewel, i.e., if the monster is prone to fire damage.

-Another reason the bow is so good, and is often considered one of the best bows in Monster Hunter Rise, is its access to a decent variety of coatings, including power coatings.
+Another reason the bow is so good, is its access to a decent variety of coatings, including power coatings.
 Furthermore, the bow possesses the Rampage skill, which covers up any limitation the Prominence Bow II has from having a spread shot of level 3.

 No Hunter will ever find defeating the Apex Rathalos a simple task, but those who do manage to do so will be able to utilize its body parts to craft the potent Dark Filament.
 This 23% Affinity has a slotting of 1, along with the Fire Element, to suit the violent aspect of the character.